 At University of Missouri Health Care, we make getting a mammogram easy.
-With three imaging centers and our mobile mammography van, you won’t have to travel far.
+With a dedicated imaging center, same-day appointments and our mobile mammography van, you won’t have to travel far.
 We use the latest technology and methods to find breast cancer at the earliest stages, when it’s most treatable.

 The latest breast imaging techniques

 Our skilled, well-trained certified breast health team offers a full range of breast imaging services for both screening and diagnostic exams.
 We use leading-edge technology, including 3D mammography and automated whole-breast ultrasound.

 Mammograms, which use X-ray technology, can find breast lumps before they’re large enough to be felt.
 They can also show tiny calcium deposits, which sometimes suggest cancer.
 There are two types of mammograms:

 - Screening mammograms are routine exams that look for changes from your last mammogram.
 These preventive exams are used to find cancer and don’t need a doctor’s referral.